raizcap/martian-robots-code-challenge/README.md

       0 3 W
       LLFFFRFLFL

-When the application is started it writes to the console the processed robots and the final result.
-If a robot is lost, the word "LOST" will appear next to the final coordinates and orientation.
-If the robot continues being reachable, nothing will be shown in the results next to the final data.
+When the application is started it writes to the console any error related with the path, file format or an instruction, and if all checks are successful the processed robots and the final result are written.
+If a robot has been lost, the word "LOST" will appear next to the final coordinates and orientation.
+If the robot is still reachable after all its instructions have been processed, nothing will be shown in the results next to the final data.

 ## Microservices
 The database is a SQL Server 2022 Docker container, and it's accesible with the next credentials: